bertrandchenal/byrd/README.md

 # Roadmap

-- Document: assert, send and auth
+- Document: assert, send dry-run and auth
 - Add tests
 - Implement: import of other config file, add a contrib directory with ready-made tasks for common operations